jfvilasPersonal/jwta-controller/README.md

   - Validates the request.
   - Creates a config map containing all the configuration that the authorizator needs for working.
   - If an nginx-ingress-controller has been specified in the CRD, the controller will update the ingress controller to make him point it's authorization endpoint to the newly created authorizator (see Nginx Ingress Controller annnotations to understand this process).
-  - Creates a deployment with at least 1 replica of the image JWTA-Authorizator (this deployment will do the magic for you).
+  - Creates a deployment with at least 1 replica of the image OBK-Authorizator (this deployment will do the magic for you).
   - Creates a service to route authorization requests from the ingress controller to the authorizator.

 ### Authorizator modification